 Use the Status selector to instantly filter the roster to show students of a particular status (e.g. Withdrawn...).

 - In the Manage column, click next to the student's name.
 If you see , the student is finalized and you cannot change his status.

 - Select the appropriate status from the drop-down.

 - Note the add/drop date when setting a student to Withdrawn.
 If the student is withdrawn before the add/drop date, he will simply be removed from the course.
 If he is withdrawn after the add/drop date, he will show a W on his transcript.

-- Setting a status to Deleted will remove the student from the course and also delete all of his assignments, grades, discussion contributions, etc.
+- Click Delete to remove the student from the course; this will also delete all of his assignments, grades, discussion contributions, etc.